genesiscommunitysuccess/docs/versioned_docs/version-previous/03_server/03_request-server/06_testing.md

 ![](/img/test-console-rs-success.png)

-For more detailed information about using Genesis Console for manual testing, head over to the [testing documetation](../../../server/request-server/testing).
+For more detailed information about using Genesis Console for manual testing, go to our [testing documetation](../../../server/request-server/testing).

 ### Testing with an API client

-An API client is useful way of testing components.
+An API client is a useful way of testing components.
 As a client, it is effectively a front end seeking information from the server.

 The API client enables you to create calls to the resources in your server - Data Servers, Request Servers and Event Handlers.
 Then you can just click to run a call and see what response you get.